ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 For more information about Windows licensing, see [Windows Server 2012 R2 documentation](https://www.microsoft.com/en-us/licensing/product-licensing/windows-server-2012-r2.aspx#tab=2).

-## Services settings
-{: #vc_orderinginstance-addon-services}

-When you order a vCenter Server instance, you can also order add-on services.
-For more information about the services, see [Available services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices#available-services-for-vcenter-server-instances).

 ## Order summary
-{: #vc_orderinginstance-order-summary}
+{: #vc_nsx-t_orderinginstance-order-summary}

-Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the **Order Summary** section on the right pane.
+Based on your selected configuration for the instance, the estimated cost is instantly generated and displayed in the **Order Summary** section on the right pane.
 Click **Pricing details** at the bottom of the right pane to generate a PDF document that provides the estimate details.

 ## Procedure to order vCenter Server instances
-{: #vc_orderinginstance-procedure}
+{: #vc_nsx-t_orderinginstance-procedure}

 1. From the {{site.data.keyword.cloud_notm}} catalog, click **VMware** from the left navigation pane and then click **vCenter Server** in the **Virtual Data Centers** section.
 2. On the **VMware vCenter Server on IBM Cloud** page, click the **vCenter Server** card and click **Create**.
 3. On the **vCenter Server** page, enter the instance name.
-5. Select the vSphere version.
 4. Select the instance type:
    * Click **Primary Instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
    * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability and complete the following steps: